slipknqt/slipknqt/README.md

 </p>

   <p align="center">
-  graphic&divider creds to zuhaoki, s-sanite and theleverethiding ^_^
+  graphic and divider creds to zuhaoki, s-sanite and theleverethiding ^_^
   </p>